Automattic/pocket-casts-ios/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] Should this change be included in the release notes?
-If yes, please add a line in docs/change_log.txt
+- [ ]  I have considered if this change warrants user-facing release notes and have added them to `docs/change_log.txt` if necessary.
-- [ ] Could you have written any new tests?
+- [ ]  I have considered adding unit tests for my changes.